primatejs/primate/docs/modules/drivers.md

 ## MySQL

-`npm install mysql2`
+`npm install @primate/mysql`

-The MySQL driver uses the `mysql2` package for its underlying driver.
-Install this package before you proceed.
-In addition, it requires running a MySQL server either locally or remotely.
+The MySQL module requires running a MySQL server either locally or remotely.
 Visit the MySQL website or consult your operating system's manuals on how to install and run a server.

 This driver uses the `host` (default `"localhost"`), `port` (default `3306`) `database`, `username`, and `password` configuration properties.